Today we are going to have a look INSIDE nature at the parts of a flower with a fun hands-on science project – flower dissection and pollination.

 Speaking of pollen -- if your child has seasonal allergies, they may want to wear a dust mask so they don't inhale any pollen.

 First, have your kids identify the outside parts of the flower (petals, stem, etc).
-You can use this free flower printable from A Little Pinch of Perfect to help them become more familiar with the terms.
+You can use this printable Parts of a Flower card set (great for older kids) or this printable Parts of a Flower worksheet (perfect for preschool and early elementary ages) to help them become more familiar with the terms.

 Once you've gone over the outside parts of a flower, we want to cut open the flower.